-As far as the duration of proceedings is concerned, the statistics are very positive.
+So far as concerns the duration of proceedings, the statistics are very positive.
 In the case of references for a preliminary ruling, the average duration amounted to 15.0 months.
 The decrease compared with 2013 (16.3 months) confirms a clear trend since 2005.
 The average time taken to deal with direct actions and appeals was 20.0 months and 14.5 months respectively, again a decrease compared with 2013.

 These data are the fruit of the constant watch kept by the Court over its workload.
-In addition to the reforms in its working methods that have been undertaken in recent years, the improvement of the Court's efficiency in dealing with cases is also due to the increased use of the various procedural instruments at its disposal to expedite the handling of certain cases (the urgent preliminary ruling procedure, priority treatment, the expedited procedure, the simplified procedure and the possibility of giving judgment without an opinion of the advocate general).
+In addition to the reforms in its working methods that have been undertaken in recent years, the improvement of the Court's efficiency in dealing with cases is also due to the increased use of the various procedural instruments at its disposal to expedite the handling of certain cases (the urgent preliminary ruling procedure, priority treatment, the expedited procedure, the simplified procedure and the possibility of giving judgment without an Opinion of the Advocate General).